-Fig. 1.
-Topography and very rough geology of the Central Andes.
-Red box locates Fig. 2.
+Figure 1.
+Topography and very rough geology of the central Andes.
+Red box locates Figure 2.
 Square marked with S locates Santiago.
 The main tectonic features are identified on two selected profiles (A and B, traces marked in red at 20°S and 33.5°S).
-Vertical black arrows indicate the present-day Volcanic Arc.
-The Subduction Margin (synthetic to subduction) coincides with fore-arc extent.
-The Sub Andean Belt in profile B is part of the Back-Thrust Margin, (antithetic to subduction).
-The Principal Cordillera (PC) includes the Aconcagua Fold Thrust Belt (AFTB), both made of volcanic/sedimentary rocks of the Andean Basin (AB) overlying basement of the Frontal Cordillera (FC).
+Vertical black arrows indicate the present-day volcanic arc.
+The subduction margin (synthetic to subduction) coincides with fore-arc extent.
+The sub-Andean Belt in profile B is part of the back thrust margin, (antithetic to subduction).
+The Principal Cordillera (PC) includes the Aconcagua Fold-Thrust Belt (AFTB), both made of volcanic/sedimentary rocks of the Andean Basin (AB) overlying basement of the Frontal Cordillera (FC).
 The relatively shallow Cuyo Basin (CB) overlies the basement structure of the Hidden Precordillera (HP).
-The Marginal Block is formed of Central Depression (CD), Coastal Cordillera (CC) and Continental Margin (CM).
-Profile B depicts in light colours major crustal features deduced from the geology: Triassic and pre-Triassic continental basement (brown), post-Triassic basins (yellow) and oceanic crust (blue).
+The marginal block is formed of Central Depression (CD), Coastal Cordillera (CC), and continental margin (CM).
+Profile B depicts major crustal features deduced from the geology in light colors: Triassic and pre-Triassic continental basement (brown), post-Triassic basins (yellow) and oceanic crust (blue).
 The deep basin represented in the two profiles (A and B) is the Andean Basin (AB) that is crossed by the trace of the West Andean Front.
 VP is Valparaíso Basin.
-Vertical exaggeration in profiles is 10.
-Map and profiles based on topographic data from the NASA Shuttle Radar Topography mission (SRTM) and the global grid bathymetry of Smith and Sandwell (1997), available at http://topex.ucsd.edu/WWW_html/srtm30_plus.html.
+Vertical exaggeration (VE) in profiles is 10.
+Map and profiles are based on topographic data from the NASA Shuttle Radar Topography mission (SRTM) and the global grid bathymetry of Smith and Sandwell [1997] (available at http://topex.ucsd.edu/WWW html/srtm30 plus.html).